Reinforcement Learning with Budget-Constrained Nonparametric Function Approximation for Opportunistic Spectrum Access: Problem Formulation

 \section{Problem Formulation}

-We formulate the problem in the Markov decision process (MDP) context.
-We use the MDP $(\mathcal{S},\mathcal{A},R,\bP)$ to represent the dynamic communication environment of the green network (see Fig. \ref{fig:rl_agent}), where $\mathcal{S}$ is the state space, $\mathcal{A}$ is the action space, $R$ is the reward function and $\bP$ is the state-transition matrix.
-The policy of the MDP is a function $\pi: \mathcal{S} \to \mathcal{A}$ that maps state to actions.
-In the sequel we'll refer to secondary users as the \textit{blue cognitive network} and primary users as the \textit{green network}.
-The objective of the blue cognitive network is to find a channel access policy that maximizes its throughput while operating in the presence of and avoiding collisions with a green network.
-For simplicity, we consider a single blue receiver which may be used to model a single user link or a centralized controller that distributes a channel access schedule to user pairs via a control channel assuming all blue nodes are experiencing similar path losses.
+The objective of the SU radio network is to find a channel access policy that maximizes its throughput while avoiding collisions with a PU network.
+A Markov decision process (MDP) $(\calS,\calA,R,\bP)$ may be used to represent the dynamic communication environment of the PU network, where $\calS$ is the state space, $\calA$ is the action space, $R$ is the reward function and $\bP$ encodes the state-transition dynamics.
+A \textit{policy} is a function $\pi: \calS \to \calA$ that maps states to actions.
+For simplicity, we consider a single SU receiver that may be used to model a single link with another SU radio, or a centralized controller that learns and distributes a channel access schedule to user pairs via a control channel, assuming all SU radios are experiencing similar path losses.